katrinajoyceb/git-instruction/README.md

-# How To: Make a commit to a repository
+# How To: Make a commit to a repository using the Mac OS Terminal
 This is how you commit a change to a github repository.

 ## Requirements